sftSalman/NLP/README.md

 - Example: "classify: This product is excellent" for sentiment analysis, "summarize: This article discusses NLP models" for text summarization.
 - **Advantage**: Enables the same model to perform multiple tasks without task confusion.

+# Bidirectional Encoder Representations from Transformers (BERT)

+## BERT Architecture
+- BERT is a bidirectional transformer model that considers inputs from both directions.
+- It consists of multiple transformer blocks, each represented by a blue circle.
+- The model comprises two main steps: pre-training and fine-tuning.

+## Pre-training
+- BERT is pre-trained on unlabeled data using various pre-training tasks.
+- During pre-training, 15% of the words in the input sequences are masked.
+- The model is trained to predict the original masked words using cross-entropy loss.
+- Pre-training tasks include masked language modeling and next sentence prediction.

+### Masked Language Modeling
+- 15% of the tokens are masked, with different replacement strategies:
+  1. Replaced with the mask token 80% of the time.
+  2. Replaced with a random token 10% of the time.
+  3. Kept unchanged 10% of the time.
+- The model predicts the original tokens based on the masked inputs.

+### Next Sentence Prediction
+- BERT also learns to predict whether two given sentences follow each other.
+- This task helps the model understand the relationship between consecutive sentences.

+## Fine-tuning
+- After pre-training, BERT's parameters are fine-tuned using labeled data from downstream tasks.
+- Fine-tuning allows BERT to adapt to specific tasks and achieve state-of-the-art performance.

+## Model Specifications
+- BERT's base model consists of 12 layers, 12 attention heads, and 110 million parameters.
+- Newer models like GPT-3 have larger parameters and more layers, enhancing performance.

+# BERT: Bidirectional Encoder Representations from Transformers

+## Objective and Fine-Tuning

+### Input Representation
+- **Position Embeddings:** Indicate word positions in the sentence.
+- **Segment Embeddings:** Differentiate between sentence A and B.
+- **Token Embeddings:** Represent input tokens.
+- **Special Tokens:** CLS for sentence start, SEP for end.

+### BERT Objective
+- Pre-training involves:
+  1. **Masked Language Modeling (MLM):** Predict masked words.
+  2. **Next Sentence Prediction (NSP):** Determine sentence sequence.

+#### Masked Language Modeling (MLM)
+- Mask 15% of tokens, predict original words.
+- Replace masked tokens with mask (80%), random (10%), or unchanged (10%).

+#### Next Sentence Prediction (NSP)
+- Predict if two sentences follow each other.

+### Fine-Tuning BERT
+- Adapt pre-trained parameters for downstream tasks.
+- Tasks include machine translation, NER, QA, etc.
+- Inputs formatted based on task requirements.

+## Multi-Task Training Strategy
+- Append task-specific tags to inputs for multi-task training.
+- Tasks include machine translation, sentiment analysis, QA, etc.
+- Evaluation using benchmarks like GLUE (General Language Understanding Evaluation).

+## Transfer Learning: T5 (Text-to-Text Transfer Transformer)

+### T5 Model
+- Utilizes transfer learning and masked language modeling.
+- Suitable for tasks such as classification, QA, summarization, etc.
+- Architecture includes encoder-decoder stack with 12 transformer blocks.

+### Training Strategies for T5
+- Similar to BERT's fine-tuning process.
+- Input format varies based on task requirements.
+- Can be trained on multiple tasks simultaneously.

+## GLUE Benchmark (General Language Understanding Evaluation)

+### Overview
+- Collection used to train, evaluate, and analyze NLP systems.
+- Contains various datasets for tasks like co-reference resolution, sentiment analysis, etc.
+- Utilizes a leaderboard for performance comparison.

+### Tasks Evaluated
+- Grammatical correctness, sentiment analysis, paraphrasing, question answering, etc.
+- Winograd schema used for pronoun resolution.

+# Hugging Face Transformers Library

+Hugging Face provides a comprehensive ecosystem for natural language processing tasks, with a focus on their Transformers library.
+Here's a breakdown of how you can utilize this powerful tool for your projects:

+## Introduction to Hugging Face
+- Well-documented platform with a dedicated course for deeper understanding.
+- Offers a wide range of solutions for organizations and fosters collaborative research.
+- Focus on the Transformers Python library for using transformer models.

+## Using Hugging Face Transformers Library
+- Compatible with PyTorch, TensorFlow, and Flax frameworks.
+- Support for over 15,000 pre-trained model checkpoints.
+- Growing support for Flax, a neural network library based on Jax.

+### Applying Transformer Models
+- Utilize state-of-the-art transformer models for various NLP tasks.
+- Fine-tune pre-trained models using provided datasets or custom datasets.

+### Pipeline Object
+- Encapsulates everything needed to run a model on examples.
+- Handles pre-processing, model execution, and post-processing.
+- Offers default models for specific tasks, making usage simple.

+## Fine-Tuning Pre-Trained Models
+- Over 15,000 model checkpoints available for fine-tuning.
+- Checkpoint comprises parameters learned for a specific task.
+- Tokenizers associated with each checkpoint for data pre-processing.

+### Training Process
+- Use the Trainer object to train the model seamlessly.
+- Trainer includes predefined metrics for evaluation during training.
+- Compatible with PyTorch and TensorFlow frameworks.

+## Dataset Support
+- Hugging Face provides over 1,000 datasets for specific tasks.
+- Easily load datasets using the datasets library.
+- Optimized for working with large datasets and pre-processing.

+### Tokenization
+- Tokenizers ease the pre-processing of data for model input.
+- Translate text into tokens suitable for model training and inference.

+## Model Fine-Tuning Procedure
+- Run the training procedure using the Trainer object.
+- Define custom metrics or utilize predefined metrics for evaluation.